The Best AI Apps for Mac in 2026: 21 AI Tools for Productivity and Creativity

 - It’s a large and CPU-intensive app

 Price: Wispr Flow’s Flow Basic plan is free to use.
-The Flow Pro version costs $12 per user per month, billed annually, and the Flow Enterprise costs $24 per user per month.
-A discount is available for students.
+The Flow Pro version costs $15 per user per month (or $143.99/year), with a student discount available at $10 per month.
+Flow Enterprise plan is also available.

 13. Aiko